-- The level of reporting required;
+- the level of reporting required

-- What records must be kept by PBCs;
+- what records must be kept by PBCs

-- Duties of directors and managers;
+- duties of directors and managers

 - the role of the Registrar and special administration.

-What does ORIC do?
+What does the Registrar and ORIC do?

 The CATSI Act is administered by the Registrar of Indigenous Corporations, an independent statutory office holder appointed by the Minister for Indigenous Affairs and supported by the Office of the Registrar of Indigenous Corporations (ORIC).
 The Registrar’s key functions are to administer the CATSI Act, assist Indigenous groups to register corporations and operate in compliance with the Act, and support Indigenous corporations by providing training in good corporate governance, and mediation and dispute resolution services.
-The ORIC website contains a range of factsheets and on-line compliance and governance tools including (ORIC fact sheets):

 The Registrar exercises oversight over corporations’ compliance with the CATSI Act and has broad powers to intervene in the running of corporations to ensure they comply with the Act and with their own rule books.
-ORIC’s compliance oversight function includes, examining PBCs’ records, convening meetings, issuing compliance notices (providing guidance to corporations that are not meeting their obligations under the Act), responding to complaints, and placing non-compliant corporations under external administration.
+ORIC’s compliance oversight function includes examining PBCs’ records, convening meetings, issuing compliance notices (providing guidance to corporations that are not meeting their obligations under the Act), responding to complaints, and placing non-compliant corporations under external administration.

 Where a corporation is experiencing difficulties, the Registrar may intervene to support and restore it to operational order, or restructure it to enable it to better meet its aims, objectives and obligations to its members (see Special Administration below).